rkulla/vimogen/README.md

 it.
 Note that for this to work your existing bundles must also contain git repositories.

-__Q: What if I use different plugins depending on what operating system I'm using at any given time?__

-A: You can either create a different .vimogen_repos file for each machine or you can use the same one and just use 'if' conditions to check what platform you're on in your .vimrc file.
-See my <a href="https://github.com/rkulla/vimrc">vimrc</a> for examples.

 __Q: Can Vimogen install Vim color schemes, like Molokai?__

 A: Absolutely.
 Anything that works with Pathogen (which is almost everything)